 - use your adrenaline pen immediately or ask someone else to do this if you prefer (any person is legally allowed to administer adrenaline to another person to save a life); - call an ambulance (999) immediately after giving the injection or ask someone to do this.
-Say this is an emergency case of anaphylaxis (pronounced "anna-fill-axis"); use your second pen 5 to 15 minutes after the first pen if you are not improving or if you start to deteriorate after an initial improvement; - use your second adrenaline pen immediately if an Emerade pen fails to activate despite pressing firmly against the thigh; - if you are not improving and need a second dose, keep trying to use a failed Emerade pen while waiting for the ambulance, even if one pen has activated.
+Say this is an emergency case of anaphylaxis (pronounced "anna-fill-axis"); use your second pen 5 to 15 minutes after the first pen if you are not improving or if you start to deteriorate after an initial improvement;

 You can help us by continuing to report any issues directly via the Yellow Card reporting tool, www.mhra.gov.uk/yellowcard.
-Always include details of the brand and batch number on your pen when you report.
+Always include details of the brand and batch number on your pen.